Nexuzzzz/amyntas/README.md

 ## NOTE!
-Results may vary A LOT when attacking!
+Results may vary A LOT when attacking! <br>
 It might peak at 40k rq/s and drop down to 2k rq/s or peak at 169 requests per second, just so you know!

 ---

-### about
+### About
-Current version: 5.0.
+Current version: 1.0.<br>
-This script is for volumetric layer 7 attacks, not for stealthy and powerfull attacks!
+Full rewrite of the old version.
+Amyntas is a layer 7 DoS toolkit, with a wide variety of attack methods

 ---

-### features
+### Features
 1. Ability to attack HTTPS sites
+2. Cache bypassing mechanisms
+3. Random headers (user agents, referers)
+4. Real time "worker" system
+5. Supports custom user-agent and referer

 ---

-### known bugs/problems
+### Known bugs/problems
-1. Timing is a bit egh, because thread 1 is already busy attacking when thread 70 just started (for example)
-2. Proxies get obliterated when attacking (need to fix)
-4. Sometimes script gives "Fatal Python" errors, just ignore them and restart the tool if neccesary
+1. Proxies get killed quickly, therefore no option has been added

 ---

-### to do list
+### To Do list
-1. Better exception handling
+1. More methods
-2. ....
+2. More documentation

 ---

-### usage
+### Usage
 All options:
 ```
 python3 amyntas.py -h